lauras521/stock-analysis/README.md

 ### In a summary statement, address the following questions.
 #### What are the advantages or disadvantages of refactoring code?
 &emsp; ***Advantages of Refactoring Code***
-* code can run faster
+* The code can run faster and more efficiently.
+If you were using the code for a program to be commercialized etc. and computing space was necessary this efficiency can have a real cost benefit.
-* code looks cleaner for analysis by others and sharing/editing purposes
+* The code looks cleaner for analysis which would help with sharing/editing purposes for a group.

 &emsp; ***Disadvantages of Refactoring Code***
-* it takes time to refactor code so if there isn't a big benefit for doing the work it could take up unnecessary time
+* It takes time to refactor code, so if there isn't a big benefit for doing the work it could take up unnecessary time.
-* time is money in the workplace and lost time has real cost
+* Time is money in the workplace and lost time has real cost so if you don't get a big enough benefit it could be a waste of resources.

 #### How do these pros and cons apply to refactoring the original VBA script?
 &emsp; ***Advantage of Refactoring the Stock_Analysis VBA Code***
-* The code did run faster and if you were to want to analyze all tickers in the stock market or multiple years of data this time savings could pay off.
+* For this analysis the code did run faster.
+If you were to want to analyze all tickers in the stock market (i.e. more than 12) or multiple years of data this time savings could be important.

 &emsp; ***Disadvantage of Refactoring the Stock_Analysis VBA Code***
-* The code only took 1 second to run in the first place so while it did run faster with the Refactored code for this analysis the change wasn't necessary for the time tradeoff.
+* The code only took ~1 second to run in the first place so while it did run faster with the Refactored code for this specific analysis the change wasn't necessary for the programming time tradeoff.